oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.7 Multiple Scores with same Version per Product

-For each item in `/vulnerabilities` it must be tested that the same Product ID is not member of more than one CVSS-Vectors with the same version.
+For each item in `/vulnerabilities` it MUST be tested that the same Product ID is not member of more than one CVSS-Vectors with the same version.

 The relevant path for this test is: